BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 `<attribute id="IsSnappedToEnd" type="bool" value="True" />`

-Honestly, I think this might just be used by Larian's game engine, to make sure each effect component snaps to the end of the previous phase.
-This doesn't seem to affect much when changing it on the .xml level.
+This doesn't seem to affect much when changing it on the .xml level; I assume this may just be used by Larian's game engine, to ensure each effect component snaps to the end of the previous phase.

 #### ID: